kennychou0529/sortie-dopsys-myos/README.md

 - Sources: [sortie/dopsys/myos](https://cs.au.dk/~sortie/dopsys/myos/)
 - Instructions: [sortie/dopsys/osdev](https://cs.au.dk/~sortie/dopsys/osdev/) which starts with:

-But it looks like better instructions is actually at [osdev.org](http://osdev.org).
-Within osdev.org see:
-- [GCC Cross Compiler](http://wiki.osdev.org/GCC_Cross-Compiler) this actually refers to building gcc 5.2.0.
-One interesting item is that in the GCC distrutation is

-But it looks like better instructions is actually at [osdev.org](http://osdev.org).
-Within osdev.org see:
-- [GCC Cross Compiler](http://wiki.osdev.org/GCC_Cross-Compiler) this actually refers to building gcc 5.2.0.
-One interesting item is that in the GCC distrutation is

-But it looks like better instructions is actually at [osdev.org](http://osdev.org).
-Within osdev.org see:
-- [GCC Cross Compiler](http://wiki.osdev.org/GCC_Cross-Compiler) this actually refers to building gcc 5.2.0.
-One interesting item is that in the GCC distrutation is

-But it looks like better instructions is actually at [osdev.org](http://osdev.org).
-Within osdev.org see:
-- [GCC Cross Compiler](http://wiki.osdev.org/GCC_Cross-Compiler) this actually refers to building gcc 5.2.0.
-One interesting item is that in the GCC distrutation is

-But it looks like better instructions is actually at [osdev.org](http://osdev.org).
-Within osdev.org see:
-- [GCC Cross Compiler](http://wiki.osdev.org/GCC_Cross-Compiler) this actually refers to building gcc 5.2.0.
-One interesting item is that in the GCC distrutation is

 But it looks like better instructions are actually at [osdev.org](http://osdev.org):
 - [GCC Cross Compiler](http://wiki.osdev.org/GCC_Cross-Compiler) this actually refers to building gcc 5.2.0.
 One interesting item is that in the GCC 5.2.0 source code that you'll download is the bash script gcc-5.2.0/contrib/download_prerequisites.
 The interesting this is that is downloading "loader" versions not the ToT (Tip of Tree) that I used.
 - [Bare Bones](http://wiki.osdev.org/Bare_Bones) from osdev.org for the "Hello, kernel World!" kernel which appears to be idential to sortie's, I wonder which came first?